What Is An RV Stove?

 Let’s start with the gas burners.
 There are 3 in total.
 The front is the most powerful being able to output up to 9,000 BTU.
 The back two are slightly smaller with a BTU output of up to 6,500.

-The cooktop is made of metal wire that is coated in flame resistant enamel paint.
+The RV cooktop is made of metal wire that is coated in flame resistant enamel paint.
 The enamel may wear off over time but it doesn’t stick to the bottom of pans.

 The oven temperature is controlled via a knob on the front.